arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ![Boards manager on the Arduino IDE](assets/boards-manager.png)

 ***<strong>Important note:</strong> Make sure to install both the appropriate library and board core for your specific hardware.
-The Arduino Stella requires the `StellaUWB` library and `Arduino Mbed OS Stella Boards` core, while the Portenta UWB Shield with the Portenta C33 board requires the `PortentaUWBShield` library and the `Arduino Renesas Boards` core.***
+The Arduino Stella requires the `StellaUWB` library and `Arduino Mbed OS Stella Boards` core, while the Portenta UWB Shield with the Portenta C33 board requires the `PortentaUWBShield` library and the `Arduino Renesas Portenta Boards` core.***

 ### Pinout